Kalli/clubster-analysis/src/steps.md

 ---

-Now we've changed the view to look at something I call *the residency factor*.
+Now we've changed the view to look at something I call "*the residency factor*".
 We take the number of unique artists booked at a club and divide it by the total number of bookings, that is to say how often on average a club books a given artist<sup>2</sup>.